matter-labs/zksync-lite-docs/docs/dev/nfts.md

 ### Buy / Sell NFTs

-To buy or sell NFT for fungible tokens, simply specify the token and the amount in the order:
+To buy or sell an NFT for fungible tokens, each party will submit an order specifying the NFT id and the name of the token they are spending/receiving.
+In the example, pay special attention to the ratio parameter.

 ```typescript
 const buyingNFT = await walletA.getOrder({